Sweet & Sour (film): Plot

 Back in Seoul, Bo-yeong and Hyuk are once again working overtime.
 With all their time spent together and the gradually growing sexual tension between both of them, Hyuk kisses Bo-yeong.
 Both of them eventually get romantically involved.
 After a while, Hyuk becomes restless and appears to be longing for Da-eun again.
 When neither Bo-yeong or himself is offered a permanent position by the firm, Hyuk tells Bo-yeong at the firm's team dinner that he will return to his previous position in Incheon.
 She in turn tells him that she will study abroad as her old job is also not a permanent contract.
 In the background the team manager announces that they can win a free Christmas trip to Jeju.

 Hyuk hearing this thinks of the Jeju trip he was supposed to go on with Da-eun that Christmas.
 Coincidentally, their flight was meant to be that very evening.
 Realizing he still loves Da-eun, he rushes to the airport in a taxi.
 As he pulls up at the airport, he sees Da-eun standing on the sidewalk in front of the airport building.
 Jumping out of the taxi, he sees her supposedly waving at him.
 He runs towards her but bumps into someone and falls over.

 The man he ran into turns out to be the Hyuk shown in the first part of the film.
 The scene is the same one from earlier when Da-eun gave the matching pair of sneakers.
 It is revealed that the Hyuk from the start of the film is a different Hyuk than the one from the main part of the film.
 Both storylines happened simultaneously, and it turns out Da-eun bonded with Hyuk while she felt neglected by her partner Jang-Hyuk and because he did all the things Jang-Hyuk didn't do, such as fixing the light bulb.
 Both of them leave on the trip for Jeju while Jang-Hyuk returns to the party in shock.
-Bo-yeong later reveals to him that she had just won the Christmas trip to Jeju and that they could go together, and, despite his feelings for Da-eun, he tells Bo-yeong he loves her.
+Bo-yeong later reveals to him that she had just won the Christmas trip to Jeju and that they could go together.
+Despite his feelings for Da-eun, he tells Bo-yeong he loves her but she rejects his feeling saying she doesn't feel the same way.